 Also, be sure to try my recipe for Air Fryer Teriyaki Chicken!

 To make air fryer salmon, you need an air fryer.
-The one I use is a COSORI Air Fryer.
+The one I use is an Instant Pot Vortex Air Fryer.
 It was very reasonably priced and has a large basket so I can quickly cook for my family.

 I recently bought a Ninja Foodi Air Fryer as well (because heck, sometimes you need 2 ;).
-It has an 8 qt basket and dehydrates, perfect for dehydrating fresh mint and hot peppers!
-Plus, it has two baskets!
+It has two baskets!
 That makes it so easy to make enough food to feed my family in no time at all!
-I highly recommend it!

 If stored correctly in an airtight container, cooked salmon will last for 3 to 4 days in the fridge.

 After that, you can eat it cold on a green salad (my favorite) or place it in an oven-safe baking dish with 2 tablespoon of water, cover with foil, and reheat at 300 degrees for about 15 minutes or so.
 Cooking it at a lower heat will help to prevent it from drying out.
 Also, you can use the reheat setting on your air fryer if it has it.
 It will only take about 5 minutes to be heated through.